The Ultimate Purple Mocktail

 Units Scale

-• 2 ounces blue curacao non-alcoholic syrup
+• .5 ounce (1 tablespoon) blue curacao non-alcoholic syrup

 • Turbinado sugar, for glass rim

-• Blackberries (fresh or frozen), for garnish
+• Blackberries and blueberries (fresh or frozen), for garnish

 Instructions